TAC 2016 Tracks

 All teams are strongly encouraged to present their system(s) and results as a poster/demo at the TAC 2016 workshop.
 Teams may also give oral presentations at the workshop; oral presentations are selected based on presentation proposals rather than on entire papers.

 Unless specifically invited by the TAC Advisory Committee, a team may contribute a paper to the proceedings and give a presentation at the TAC 2016 workshop only if it has also submitted at least one run for evaluation.

-PapersBy October 20, 2015 each team should submit a short description of their 2015 system(s), which will be used for the track coordinators' overview paper.
+PapersBy October 10, 2016 each team should submit a short description of their 2016 system(s), which will be used for the track coordinators' overview paper.
+Please email the short system description for each track directly to the track coordinator.
 The description should be no more than 1 page and should contain: a short system overview, description of training data used, description of the machine learning model (if any), and any results on development data.

 Each team should write a single paper for all tracks in which the team participated.
 Paper length is limited to 12 pages for the first track, plus 4 additional pages per additional track (e.g., a team that submits runs for three tracks would be allowed a total of 20 pages).
 NIST reserves the right to exclude papers that exceed the page limit.

 Papers must print on 8.5 x 11 inch paper.
 These are the only paper formatting requirements: